Does this test have other names?

 Your results will either be normal, unclear, or abnormal.
 If you get an unclear or

 abnormal result, this does not mean that you have cancer.
-It can often means a minor
+It can often mean a minor

 cervical problem.
 Your healthcare provider may do another Pap test to confirm the

 initial results.
-Or he or she may advise other tests such as colposcopy.
+Or they may advise other tests, such as colposcopy.

 Occasionally a lab test has a false-positive result.
 This means you do not have a

 cervical problem even though the test result shows you do.

 This test is often done with a pelvic exam.
 You will lie on your back with your knees